eshwar01/eshwar01.github.io/content/_index.md

         - How high can meme coin prices go? <a href="https://qz.com/2080561/how-high-can-dogecoin-and-shiba-inu-coin-go/">[Quartz]</a>
         - Are NFTs Really a Thing? <a href="https://business.ucf.edu/are-nfts-really-a-thing/">[Podcast]</a>
         - On security while investing in Cryptocurrencies <a href="https://www.mynews13.com/fl/orlando/news/2021/04/24/consumers-are-on-their-own-in-the-world-of-cryptocurrency#">[News 13]</a>
-        - Speaker & Panelist, Blockchain Task force in Tallahassee <a href="https://eshwarvenugopal.weebly.com/uploads/5/9/1/6/59166679/ucf-blockchain-taskforce-dec2019-v4_macro.pdf">[Presentation]</a> <a href="https://thefloridachannel.org/videos/12-13-19-florida-blockchain-task-force/">[Video]</a>
+        - Blockchain Task force in Tallahassee, Speaker & Panelist <a href="https://eshwarvenugopal.weebly.com/uploads/5/9/1/6/59166679/ucf-blockchain-taskforce-dec2019-v4_macro.pdf">[Presentation]</a> <a href="https://thefloridachannel.org/videos/12-13-19-florida-blockchain-task-force/">[Video]</a>
-        - Panelist, 2018 Data Science Summit: Smart Cities of the Future
+        - 2018 Data Science Summit: Smart Cities of the Future, Panelist
         - Moderator: India - Growth, Challenge, and Opportunity Series

         ### FinTech @UCF: